Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fla.
 Admin.
 Code R. 5I-4.003

-Effective: Jan 1, 2016Violation of administrative code
+Effective: Jan 1, 2016Violations per administrative code — penalties vary.

 View source